-- A. A principal/program manager/designee will declare an item as surplus or excess. - B. A principal/program manager/designee will notify the Purchasing Office or Warehouse of any surplus or excess property.
+- A. A principal/program manager/designee will declare an item as surplus or excess. - B. A principal/program manager/designee will notify the Office of Purchasing or Howard County Public School System (HCPSS) Logistics Center of any surplus or excess property.